-Another notable feature about Edzna was that the city lacked a natural water source as it wasn’t built next to a cenote like many other Mayan ruins in the Yucatan Peninsula.
-So the city had an elaborate underground system that stored and captured rainwater to supply the city.
+Another notable feature about Edzna was that the city lacked a natural water source as it wasn’t built next to a cenote like many other ancient Mayan ruins.
+Instead, the city had an elaborate underground system that stored and captured rainwater to supply the city.

 There is an evening light show that takes place here all year long, in the summer it shows at 8 pm and in the winter at 7 pm.

-55 pesos a person, parking is free.
+- parking is free.

 Why did we include this smallish site?

-Because right by the Xcambo Mayan ruins is pink lakes.
+Because right by the Xcambo Mayan ruins are these pink lakes.
 Not as large as the popular Las Coloradas but still pink lakes that you can actually get in!
 There are several small lakes and totally worth the stop.
 Especially since it’s only a few bucks per person to visit.
 (I can’t remember exactly how many pesos we paid, but it wasn’t much)

 With both of these things right here along the coast of the beach, it’s worth the 30-45 minute stop to see both!